SimMarkt/PyComInt/README.md

 # PyComInt

-Python communication interface for chemical plants connecting different process units for control, monitoring, and data storage.
+Python communication interface for technical processes and chemical plants with different process units for control, monitoring, and data storage.

 ---